pulumi/pulumi-hugo/themes/default/content/blog/examining-recommended-practices-code-placement-and-stacks/index.md

 ---
-title: "Examining Recommend Practices: Code Placement and Stacks"
+title: "Examining Recommended Practices: Code Placement and Stacks"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,